AnnaGerber/little-bits-js/README.md

 ## Running your programs

 You can run the JavaScript programs that you create using Node.js from the command line.
-For example to run the blink program from the first project, run the following from the directory where you have created your JavaScript files:
+For example to run the blink program from the first project, run the following from the directory where you have saved the blink.js JavaScript file:

     node blink.js